 The IOSH code of conduct is held up as the bible when it comes to facilitating a ‘safer and healthier world of work’.

-IOSH provides courses for all levels, as well as sector specific equivalents.
-Which certificate a learner takes is largely dependent on their level of responsibility.
-Regardless of the level however, the core content remains largely consistent – encompassing both theory and practical elements.
+IOSH provides health and safety training courses for all levels, as well as sector specific equivalents.
+While core content remains largely consistent, the certificate a learner takes depends on their level of responsibility.
+All IOSH training courses encompass both theory and practical learning.

-At a top level, learners will be asked to identify risks in a manner not all that dissimilar from the hazard perception segment of a driving test.
+At a top level, learners will be asked to identify risks in a similar way to the hazard perception segment of a driving test.
 In this case however the dangers will be biological, environmental or physical in nature.
+They'll be asking to assess the potential health and safety challenges in their workplace against an outlined scoring system.

 IOSH Working Safely